DeTour Reef Light: Getting there

 The light is only accessible by boat.
 The DRLPS offers boat trips to, and tours of, the lighthouse.
 A significant fee is charged to help cover the operating costs of maintaining the lighthouse.
 Also offered to a relatively small number of contributors are a limited number of occupancy nights for guests to stay in the lightkeeper's quarters; the quarters are restored to their appearance in and around 1956 (its last year of full-time occupation before automation).
 Guests are expected to help show the Light, and to perform lightkeeping chores, as a condition of their occupancy.

+On March 21, 2022, the underwater power cable to the lighthouse failed, prompting DRLPS to cancel all 2022 Keeper and Tour programs.
+Limited programs were restarted in 2023, with power being provided from a small, temporary generator.
+Plans are being developed for a more permanent solution.

 Lighthouse relics

 The DeTour Reef Light's former 3½-order Fresnel lens, taken out of service in 1978, is displayed at the DeTour Passage Historical Museum in DeTour, Mich.
 The lighthouse's former diaphone foghorn has also been restored and reinstalled in the lighthouse.
 Complete with new air compressors and tanks, the diaphone is in full working condition and is sounded periodically.